You are viewing: Admission undergraduate Rules For Foreign Students

 Undergraduate Admission Rules for Foreign Students

-The candidates from foreign countries will be admitted (in absentia) against additional seats without appearing in the entrance test.
-Their admission will be regulated by the ICAR, New Delhi.
-They will be admitted only if they have valid student visa.
-They must be declared medically fit (Attach Annexure F) by the Medical Officer authorized by the Indian Embassy in the country from where the student wishes to seek admission.
-They should have full medical insurance before their admission to any programme in the University.
+The foreign national candidates may be considered for admission (in absentia) against additional seats.
+Their admission will be regulated by the ICAR/ICCR, New Delhi.
+The foreign students seeking admission must have a valid student visa, declared medically fit (Annexure-F) by the Medical Officer authorized by the Indian Embassy in the home country of the student and must have full medical insurance.